Stain without pain?

 IF THIS FEELS OK, IT MAY BE NK

 For some ocular conditions, eye discomfort or pain is a clear symptom.
-But in patients with neurotrophic keratitis (NK), decreased corneal sensitivity is a hallmark sign.1 “STAIN WITHOUT PAIN” can be an indicator of early-stage NK that may not be otherwise recognized.1,5 Corneal sensitivity testing, which can be done with something as simple as a cotton wisp, can help you determine if a patient has NK.1
+But in patients with neurotrophic keratitis (NK), decreased corneal sensitivity is a key characteristic.2 “STAIN WITHOUT PAIN” can be an indicator of NK that might otherwise be missed due to reduced or absent corneal sensation.1,2 Corneal sensitivity testing, which can be done with a cotton wisp, can help you determine if a patient has NK.2

 IF THIS FEELS OK, IT MAY BE NK

 For some ocular conditions, eye discomfort or pain is a clear symptom.
-But in patients with neurotrophic keratitis (NK), decreased corneal sensitivity is a hallmark sign.1 “STAIN WITHOUT PAIN” can be an indicator of early-stage NK that may not be otherwise recognized.1,5 Corneal sensitivity testing, which can be done with something as simple as a cotton wisp, can help you determine if a patient has NK.1
+But in patients with neurotrophic keratitis (NK), decreased corneal sensitivity is a key characteristic.2 “STAIN WITHOUT PAIN” can be an indicator of NK that might otherwise be missed due to reduced or absent corneal sensation.1,2 Corneal sensitivity testing, which can be done with a cotton wisp, can help you determine if a patient has NK.2